Overview

 While availability is primarily for new client appointments, your existing clients can reschedule single sessions directly from their patient portal.
 These rescheduled sessions will use your existing availability.

-If you prefer that your client reschedule with you directly, tell them to contact you via email, phone, or Portal messaging for schedule changes.
+If you prefer that your client reschedule with you directly, tell them to contact you via email, phone, or portal messaging for schedule changes.